kirotawa/kirotawa.github.io/about.md

 title: About
 permalink: /about/
 ---
-Notes, tips, debug, bug fixes from codeland
+Notes, tips, debug, bug fixes...